ni-c/heimcontrol.js/README.md

 # Heimcontrol.js

+Fancy homeautomation with node.js and mongodb on a Raspberry PI.

+## Features

+- Authentication
+- Websockets
+- Plugins

+## Plugins

+- Sending Wake-On-LAN packets
-Homeautomation with the Raspberry PI in node.js using websockets.
+- The GPIO ports on the Raspberry PI
+- Controlling an attached Arduino

 ## Installation